She Couldn't Say No (1939 film)

 She Couldn't Say No is a 1939 British comedy film directed by Graham Cutts and starring Tommy Trinder, Fred Emney and Googie Withers.
-It was based on a play Funny Face by Paul Gerard Smith and Fred Thompson.
-The screenplay features a woman who arranges a burglary to try to recover a stolen diary with compromising details written in it.
+It was written by Clifford Grey, Bert Lee and Elizabeth Meehan based on the 1927 play Funny Face by Paul Gerard Smith and Fred Thompson.
+A woman arranges a burglary to try to recover a stolen diary with compromising details written in it.